python-poetry/poetry/docs/_index.md

 (e.g. in a CI environment).

 {{% warning %}}
-The `get-poetry.py` installer has been deprecated and removed.
-If you installed Poetry using `get-poetry.py`, please uninstall (as documented in the relevant step below), and then follow these installation instructions.
+The `install-poetry.py` installer has been deprecated and removed from the Poetry repository.

-The previous `install-poetry.py` script as included in the Poetry repository is deprecated and frozen.
-Please migrate to the standalone version described above, as the in-tree version is [scheduled to be removed](https://github.com/python-poetry/poetry/issues/6676).
+Please migrate from the in-tree version to the standalone version described above.
 {{% /warning %}}

 **Linux, macOS, Windows (WSL)**